tkaneko/migo/doc-api/source/index.rst

-.. pygo documentation master file, created by sphinx-quickstart on Fri May 24 21:51:25 2024.
+.. migo documentation master file, created by sphinx-quickstart on Fri May 24 21:51:25 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Pygo and cygo
+Migo and cygo
 ================================

 Main classes and functions